 Domestic Violence Recovery (DVR)

-This group is for survivors of domestic violence who are seeking to discuss the challenges of coping after leaving a violent relationship.
+This group is for survivors of domestic violence who are seeking to discuss the challenges of coping after leaving a violent relationship with a partner or spouse.
 This addresses a variety of issues of recovery and coping skills as well as the impact of domestic violence on relationships.
+This is not for those who grew up in a home with domestic violence.
 This is a co-ed group.

 This group is for survivors of abuse and sexual trauma who are seeking to discuss how the Christian faith is impacting their healing progress and to discuss ideas for managing faith in the midst of recovery.
 This group is for survivors who have experienced any type of abuse or sexual trauma.
 This is a co-ed group.